The Florida Chiropractic Society has been serving Chiropractors in Florida and nationwide since 1965...52 Years of Service!

 A potent mix of strongly held positions and contentious issues was brewing.
 According to one chiropractor who participated in the events of the time, there were “pretty hard heads on both sides.”
 Chiropractors who were close friends became estranged over the issue of what exactly was chiropractic.
 After Palmer's death on May 27, 1961, the question of who would define chiropractic became even more pressing.
 Remembering Palmer's call for unity within the profession, the group tried to affect change from within and work with the FCA, but felt they were opposed at every turn.
 It was a gradual process over the next couple of years, but by 1965 they had had enough.

 "Founding" Florida Chiropractic Society Members - Pic.
 L to Right are Drs.
-Don Kuhn, Walter Pierce, David Mayer, Tom Owen and Burton Pierce, Jr. Picture taken in June 2015 celebrating the society's 50th Anniversary!
+Don Kuhn, Walter Aiken, David Mayer, Tom Owen and Burton Pierce, Jr. Picture taken in June 2015 celebrating the society's 50th Anniversary!

 The group decided to break away from the FCA and put on their own continuing education programs for license renewal – programs that would contain a component of chiropractic philosophy.
 Their convictions as to what chiropractic is – and is not – lead them to take this step.
 Even though their chiropractic licenses and livelihoods would be at risk, twelve founding members went ahead and started the Florida Chiropractic Society.